Chart Color Schemes

 Waterways demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 40.3% among residents aged 15+, surpassing the Australian average of 30.4% and Victoria's rate of 33.4%.
-Bachelor degrees are most prevalent at 27.0%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.8%).
+The area's educational profile is notable regionally, with university qualification rates at 40.3% of residents aged 15+, surpassing the Australian average of 30.4% and Victoria's rate of 33.4%.
+Bachelor degrees are the most prevalent at 27.0%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.8%).
 Vocational pathways account for 22.8% of qualifications among those aged 15+, with advanced diplomas at 10.9% and certificates at 11.9%.

 Educational participation is high, with 33.0% of residents currently enrolled in formal education, including 10.8% in secondary education, 10.4% in primary education, and 7.8% pursuing tertiary education.